 - Hefty fines,

-- Ineligibility to apply for certain professions, occupations or jobs,
+- DIfficulty apply for and/or obtaining certain jobs,

 - A refusal to be admitted into certain education programs,

 - Embarrassment or humiliations among friends and family, and/or